 Trails Carolina Can Help

 Trails Carolina is a wilderness therapy program that helps teens ages 10-17 who are struggling with anxiety, depression, trauma, self-esteem, and behavioral issues.
-This program uses adventure-based therapy to help students gain a new sense of self-awareness, confidence, and independence.
+This program uses adventure-based therapy to treat anxiety in teens and help students gain a new sense of self-awareness, confidence, and independence.
 The skills they learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
 By removing teens from their fast-paced environment into a safe, nurturing, and peaceful environment, they are able to focus on improving and reflecting upon their behavior.
 Trails Carolina gives students the tools they need to lead happy and healthy lives.

 Contact us at 800-975-7303.
 We can help your family today!

 Contact us today to learn how Trails Carolina can help your family

 Trails saved my daughter’s life.
 Amanda is an amazing human and a brilliant therapist.
 I am so grateful to her, Science Steve, and the other wonderful people who could reach my daughter at a time when I could not.